 RESEARCH EXPERIENCE, RESEARCH METHODS AND TRAINING

 A structured review will be undertaken to collate available evidence on the impact of electronic data capture systems and their potential impact on responses.
 This review will not, at least in the first instance, be limited to health surveys.
 A preliminary scoping review suggests there is limited empirical evidence in this area.
-Any substantive findings from the review will influence subsequent analyses of which preliminary ones are detailed in outline below.
+Any substantive findings from the structured review will influence subsequent analyses, proposals for which are detailed in the outline below.

 Any systematic differences between device type and data gained will be explored in qualitative interviews, and an attempt will be made to determine if a manner of presenting questions can be developed that are independent of platform.
 This will be trialled in a small scale survey across demographic groups and device types.

-The successful candidate should have experience of using data analytic software and statistics, and some knowledge of epidemiology/medical sociology/health psychology and/or health services research.
+The successful candidate should have experience of using data analytic software (e.g. SPSS, SAS, STATA, any Rasch analysis software) and statistics, and some knowledge of epidemiology/medical sociology/health psychology and/or health services research.
 Ideally some knowledge and/or experience of qualitative research methods, especially in-depth interviewing.